• Home

 These Frankenstein Vegan Snack Cakes are a fun, kid friendly way to celebrate Halloween.
 The cake gets the green color from spinach so the kids will get a bit of veggie goodness, but no one will ever guess!

-Frankenstein Vegan Snack CakesWe also love making Halloween themed treats like these cupcakes and candies, of course.
-See exhibits A and B and C. This year we came up with these super cute Frankenstein Vegan Snack Cakes!
+Halloween is just around the corner and we love making treats for the occasion.
+Past years we've made these cupcakes and various candies.
+This year we came up with these super cute Frankenstein Vegan Snack Cakes!
 And guess what, that green color is natural and comes from a sneaky veggie source-spinach!
 But don't worry, you can't taste it.
 This soft, fluffy cake has a lovely vanilla maple flavor so no one will ever guess there's a veggie in their dessert.

-The recipe for the cake is adapted from my vanilla cupcakes , which have the non-vegan seal of approval as the best!
-In addition to the spinach, I also did away with the refined sugar.
+The recipe for the cake is adapted from my vanilla cupcakes, which have the non-vegan seal of approval as the best!
+The changes include the addition of the spinach for color and taking out the refined sugar.
 So, not only are these snack cakes whole wheat, they are naturally sweetened with maple syrup.

 Frankenstein Vegan Snack Cakes